 - Global Music Rights (GMR): This is a relatively new organization, established in 2013.
 Since the organization is newer, they focus on alternative and innovative solutions for modern technology compared to traditional PROs and their licensing practices.

 They predominantly sell blanket music licenses for business owners, who can then play the GMR catalog for the duration of the license.

 There are some exceptions to these licensing rules for small businesses, such as those enumerated in Section 110(5) of the Copyright Act.
 Everyone wants their business to grow, so understanding music licensing can only benefit you, your customers, and your employees later.

 What if You Can’t Afford a License From a Major PRO?

-- Play classical music since anything written prior to 1922 is public domain.
+- Play classical music since anything written before 1922 is public domain

 Licensing Music for a Modern Business